nushell/nupm/docs/design/README.md

 > Nushell is [similar to compiled languages][Nushell compiled] rather than typical dynamic languages like Python, so these concepts are relevant for Nushell.

 Static dependencies:
-* :thumbsup:: reproducible, does not rely on system files (no more missing `random.so.2`), higher performance (allows joint optimization of dependencies and project itself)
+* :thumbsup:: reproducible, does not rely on system files at runtime (no more missing `random.so.2`), higher performance (allows joint optimization of dependencies and project itself)
 * :thumbsdown:: increased compile time, binary size, can easily end up with multiple versions of the same library (hello Nushell dependencies)

 Dynamic dependencies are the opposite basically.

-> **Note**
-> Nushell currently supports only static dependencies, but we might be able to add the "linking" feature at some point.
+Nushell currently supports only static dependencies, but we might be able to add the "linking" feature at some point which could unlock new interesting patterns regarding package management, like testing.

-We might want `nupm` support both types of dependencies.

 ## Package repository [[toc](#table-of-content)]

 Packages need to be stored somewhere.
 There should be one central "official" location (see https://github.com/NixOS/nixpkgs for inspiration).
+GitHub repository seems like a good starting point.

 Additionally, user should be able to add 3rd party repositories as well as install local and other packages (e.g., from the web, just pointing at URL), as long as it has `METADATA_FILE` telling `nupm` what to do.